Band Photo: Autopsy (?)

 Below are our features and interviews with Autopsy.

-The U.S. death metal monster Autopsy was slain back in '95, leading to a gore-soaked phoenix to rise from the infected ashes as Abscess took over, injecting a dirty punk vibe to the death metal mayhem.
+The U.S. death metal monster Autopsy was slain back in '95, allowing a gore-soaked phoenix to rise from the infected ashes as Abscess took over, injecting a dirty punk vibe to the usual death metal mayhem.

 With Autopsy recently being covered in our Sunday Old School column and new album "Tourniquets, Hacksaws and Graves" out now, I braved life and limb (mostly limb - I mean just look at that album cover!) to speak with the necromancer/musician Chris Reifert and discover what foul magic has been enacted on this latest go around.
 Read on - if you dare - to learn the final fate of Abscess, the blasphemous imagery soon to hit the digital world from Autopsy's comic release, and how Reifert is getting out his punk urges with a new project.
 More...